Home Blog Learn

 Challenges and Limitations of Layer 1

+Layer-1 technology, while foundational, faces intrinsic challenges that shape its evolution and implementation.
 In the past, blockchain networks, like Bitcoin and Ethereum, encountered scalability issues, revealing the inherent limitations within layer-1 architecture.

 As transaction volumes surged, this scalability problem became more pronounced, demanding innovative solutions.